Non-stationary Online Learning with Memory and Non-stochastic Control: Omitted Details for Section (OCO with Memory)

 \subsection{Proof of Theorem~\ref{thm:main-result-OCOmemory}}

 \begin{proof} As indicated in~\eqref{eq:dynamic-regret-split}, the dynamic policy regret can be upper bounded by three terms, including dynamic regret over the unary regret, switching cost of decisions, and switching cost of comparators.
-The third term is essentially the path-length of the comparators, and we focus on the first two terms.
+The third term is essentially the path length of the comparators, and we focus on the first two terms.

 where the last step uses the convexity of $\f_t$ and the definition of linearized loss $g_t(\w) = \inner{\nabla \f_t(\w_t)}{\w}$.
-We will formally prove that our proposed algorithm optimizes the right hand side.
+We will formally prove that our proposed algorithm optimizes the right-hand side of above inequality.